geohotstan/tinycorp-meetings/2024-12-16/README.md

 ### Weekly nugget of wisdom from tinycorp meeting

+_around [00:16:56]_
 Software engineering is not about writing code.
 Software engineering is about communication.
 My operating systems professor told me this.
 He's like, George, the point of code is not for a computer.
 The point of code is for a human to read it.
 For the computer, give it machine code.
 But the point of code is to be readable and understandable and make the idea more readable and more understandable.

 ### Meeting Agenda